-By comparing calculated CFC and HCFC effects to those of a reference compound, both direct effects and indirect feedbacks in transport and photochemistry can be included in the evaluation, while separating the applicability of the result from the need to predict accurately future absolute ozone changes.
-Future changes in stratospheric ozone abundance also depend on developing trends in the abundances of other trace atmospheric constituents such as N2O and CH4.
-Additionally, the heterogeneous processes currently thought to be of great importance in the Antarctic ozone hole phenomenon are not treated in the model.
-Since these effects appear to be at least linearly related to the inorganic Cl abundance over the polar regions, the ODP concept should however apply, perhaps roughly, to the polar spring ozone loss.
+Additionally, the ODP does include direct and higher order effects and indirect feedbacks in transport and photochemistry that affect and respond to the distribution of released chlorine.
+Partly because of these distribution effects, however, the problem of chlorine's effect on ozone is not completely separable as presented above.
+The ODP will be somewhat sensitive to assumptions and changes in photochemical parameters, but less so than absolute ozone change.
+Finally, the heterogeneous processes currently thought to be of great importance in the Antarctic ozone hole phenomenon are not treated in the model.
+Since these effects appear to be related at least linearly to inorganic Cl abundance over the polar regions, the ODP concept may extend, perhaps roughly, to the effects of CFCs and HCFCs on polar spring ozone loss.

 Concepts similar to the ODP defined here have been presented in the literature.
-"Relative efficiencies" for ozone depletion by a number of CFCs based on 1-D model results have been reported by Wuebbles.
-Hammitt et al. combined estimates of "relative depletion efficiency" for six CFCs with their economic analysis of CFC production and emission trends in calculating the associated probability distribution of change in the global average ozone abundance.
+"Relative efficiencies" for ozone depletion by a number of CFCs based on 1-D model results have been reported by Wuebbles1.
+Hammitt et al.2 combined estimates of "relative depletion efficiency" for six CFCs with their economic analysis of CFC production and emission trends in calculating the associated probability distribution of change in the global average ozone abundance.
+The Montreal Protocol and other newly proposed CFC production and emission regulations include the ODP concept to account for differing impacts of different CFCs.

-We present and discuss here our most recent results on ODPs for HCFC(s)-22, -123, -124, -141b and -142b, CFC(s)-12, -113, -114 and -115, and CH3CCl3 and CCl4.
-We also discuss the photochemical and transport-related processes that affect both global and latitudinally varying ODPs.
+We present and discuss here our most recent results on ODPs for the five HCFCs, five CFCs, CH_3CCl_3 , and CCl_4 shown in Table I. We also discuss the photochemical and transport-related processes that affect both global and latitudinally varying ODPs.